conan-io/docs/reference/commands.rst

 	$ conan search [-r REMOTE] [pattern]

-Get a complete information about the specified reference pattern.
-You can use it to remote or local storage.
+Get complete information about the specified reference pattern.
+You can use it on remote or local storage.

 **Example**: